-c.
 Should the section be approved?

+[This section has been edited for clarity with no intended changes of substance from prior drafts.
+The Article focuses on licenses (except as excluded) and on software contracts.
+By the terms of the definition of "license", that coverage extends only to contracts that expressly condition rights in the information.
+Sales of books and newspapers are not covered.]

-- 1. As in every context in which digital and other modern information technologies have had significant impact, they create difficult, perhaps unsolvable problems of placing the new technologies and technology products within existing legal and social categories.
+1. As in every context in which digital and other modern information technologies have had significant impact, they create difficult problems of placing the new technologies and technology products within existing legal and social categories.
 That issue affects tax law, communications law, intellectual property law, and many other fields.
 It affects the delineation of Article 2B scope.
 This Draft reflects extensive discussion by the Committee and other forums relating to how to best delineate the scope of the Article.
-The basic issue can be seen initially in terms of what primary delimiting factor should be employed and secondly, what specific exclusions or additional inclusions should be adopted.
-The choice at the initial level involves, largely, electing to focus either on the subject matter (e.g., digital information) or on the type of transaction (e.g., license).
-The transactions in the software and online information industries to which this project looks fall within both themes. - 2.
-The fundamental issues focused on the extent to which the Article should apply to all forms of information or only to a limited subset of information products and, as a separate issue, whether the article should be bounded by a scope defined in terms of the type of transaction e.g., licenses.
-The Committee rejected proposals to limit the scope to digital information.
-Modern convergence of various information technologies makes reference to digital or a similar term an unworkable scope definition.
-The Committee opted to focus on a scope defined by licensing of information and software contracts, whether the contract was a license or a sale.
-Common to all of these transactions is that the focus of the transaction concerns information (rather than goods), even if the information is transferred in the form of a tangible copy (e.g., newspaper, diskette, book/manual) and that there are conditions on use or access in the transaction. - 3.
-For transactions in information other than software, this scope definition creates a distinction between transactions involving a license and transactions involving the sale of a copy.
-This leaves undisturbed major segments of the traditional information industry that may not need treatment in a uniform law, such as contracts involving a sale of a copy of a book or a newspaper.
-The distinction between a license and a sale of a copy in the information industry may be as explicit as the distinction between a sale and a lease in reference to goods.
-Except for the paper or other material used in the copies, law dealing with such information products arises under a body of common law tort and contract.
-The scope definition as to these products utilizes a transaction based characterization consistent with practices in those industries.
+The basic issue can be seen initially in terms of what primary limiting factor should be employed and secondly, what exclusions or additional inclusions should be adopted.
+The initial choice involves, largely, electing to focus either on the subject matter (e.g., digital information) or on the type of transaction (e.g., license).

+2. The Committee rejected proposals to limit the scope to digital information.
+Modern convergence of information technologies makes reference to digital or a similar term an unworkable scope definition.
+The Committee opted to focus on licensing information and software contracts, whether the software contract was a license.
+Common to all of these transactions is that the focus of the transaction concerns information (rather than goods), even if transferred in a tangible copy (e.g., newspaper, diskette, book/manual) and that there are conditions on use or access in the transaction.

+3. For transactions in information other than software, this section creates a distinction between a license and transactions involving the sale of a copy.
+Exclusion of sales of copies of information leaves undisturbed major segments of the traditional information industry, such as contracts involving a sale of a copy of a book or a newspaper.
+The distinction between a license and a sale of a copy in the information industry is as explicit as the distinction between a sale and a lease in goods.
+The scope adopted in this section utilizes a transaction based characterization consistent with practices in those industries.

 For computer software transactions, however, the more important factor involves the nature of the product.
 With the exception of some limited types of software products, all transactions whether licenses or sales are subject to either express or implied limitations on the use, distribution, modification and copying of the software.
-These limitations are commercially important because the type of technology makes copying, modification and other uses easier to achieve in forms that can yield commercially harmful results.
-Bringing all transactions involving this subject matter into Article 2B thus reflects the functional and commercial similarity of the transactions and the need for a responsive and focused body of law applicable to these types of products.
-In addition, as a relatively new form of information transaction involving products with distinctive and unique characteristics, no common law exists on many of the important questions with reference to publisher and end user contracts regardless of whether a transaction constitutes a license or a sale of a copy (e.g., what limitations are appropriate on use of software to report information about the licensee's computer environment?).
+These limitations are commercially important because (unlike in reference to newspapers and books) the technology makes copying, modification and other uses easy to achieve and essential to even permitted uses of the software.
+Bringing all transactions involving this subject matter into Article 2B reflects the functional commercial similarity of the transactions and the need for a responsive and focused body of law applicable to these types of products.
+In addition, as a relatively new form of information transaction involving products with distinctive and unique characteristics, no common law exists on many of the important questions with reference to publisher and end user contracts regardless of whether a transaction constitutes a license or a sale of a copy.